Brutal Prioritisation: Finding the Real Musts

 How We Do It

-It’s “brutal” because it pushes teams to make deliberate decisions about what is really important.
-Items either make the release for the MLP or they don’t.
+It's "brutal" because it pushes teams to make deliberate decisions about what is really important for the goal you're working towards.

 Things to Look Out For